Prose2Poem: The Blessing of Transformers in Translating Prose to Persian Poetry: Proposed Method

 \subsubsection{Poetry Format Adaptation}

-Persian Poems can be categorized into different styles such as \textit{Ghazal}, \textit{Masnavi}, \textit{Dobeiti}, or \textit{Ghet'e} where each has its uniquely synced set of ordered rhymes.
-We curate a list of words that rhyme together and adapt MKSs to a user-defined format using it.
-To select a set of rhymes as \(R_{1:o} = \{r_1, ..., r_o\}\) for a set of MKSs, we choose an initial rhyme (\(r_1\)) and further explore other words that rhyme with it (\(r_{2:o}\)).
-To select a final rhyme among a set of candidates, we choose the one with the highest mean of pair-wise \(g\) scores among the candidate and each of the indicated keywords in an MKS.
-This will hold contextually related rhymes for MKS and take the final step towards better represented \(P_{1:c}\) set members.
+Persian Poems can be categorized into different formats such as \textit{Ghazal}, \textit{Masnavi}, \textit{Dobeiti}, or \textit{Ghet'e} where each has its unique way of locating rhymes inside couplets.
+As these locations are pre-determined in each format, the challenge becomes finding words that rhyme with each other so that we can place them in those specific locations.
+Thus, We gathered a list of words that rhyme together and used them to make poems adaptable to user's format of interest.
+To select rhymes for masked sequences, we chose an initial rhyme and further explored other words that rhyme with it.
+It is noteworthy that this selection is highly based on how well-associated a rhyme candidate is with the masked template.
+More specifically, we chose the candidate with the highest mean of pair-wise association scores concerning previously-selected rhymes and indicated keywords inside the masked sequence.
+This process enabled the heuristic to select contextually-relevant rhymes per each masked sequence and take the final step towards better-formed \(M_{1:c}\) set members.